prantlf/date-fns-timezone/README.md

 ### Change the time zone of date

 Date pickers usually supply the date, which the user selected, and the time zone is implied from the user settings.
-The local time in the date value is not the browser-local time and the UTC value cannot be used yet.
+The local time in the date value is not the browser-local time and the UTC value cannot be used.
 The date has to be converted from the user time zone to the browser-local time to become valid.

 ```js
 const { convertToLocalTime } = require('date-fns-timezone/dist/convertToLocalTime')